OpenDreamKit/OpenDreamKit/README.md

       DIR=WPX/DX.Z; rm $DIR/report.pdf $DIR/github-issue-description*; make $DIR/report.pdf

-  In all cases, the report shall be self-contained.
+  The report shall be self-contained.
 Indeed, the deliverable will be evaluated based upon its version submitted on the EU portal without retrieving other resources.
 Links have no legal value, since there is no guarantee that the referenced